abhishuoza/abhishuoza.github.io/_posts/2025-01-10-arguments-for-transformative-ai.md

 Do not underestimate the power of algorithms.
 Civilisation is the product of human brains, and our brains consist of nothing but inherited and learned algorithms.
 Our computers and learning procedures are now mature enough to find and run the right algorithms.

-## 3. Findings of the last 13 years
+## 3. Findings

 ![Some Domains AI Can Solve](/assets/images/blog/some_domains_AI_can_solve.webp)

 This is the most straightforward argument — AI capabilities have emerged at breakneck speed since the last 13 years.
-We went from simple detection task like classifying objects in images and speech recognition to high bandwidth tasks like image generation and language translation in about 4-5 years.
+We went from simple detection tasks like classifying objects in images and speech recognition to high bandwidth tasks like image generation and language translation in about 4-5 years.

 In 2017, DeepMind’s AlphaGo beat the then Go world champion Lee Sedol.
 This was very notable because the game tree for Go expands intractably quickly so future moves cannot be calculated by brute force, like you can with chess.
 By 2019, OpenAI Five defeated Dota2 world champions, a long horizon game with tens of thousands of actions.